yongtaoliu/aecroscopy.pyae/_sources/chapter_9_publications/pubs.md

 $_{July}$ $_{2026}$

-This chapter lists peer-reviewed publications and preprints on automated and autonomous scanning probe microscopy that are built on, demonstrate, or are reproducible with AEcroscopy.
+This chapter lists peer-reviewed publications and preprints on automated and autonomous microscopy that are built on, demonstrate, or are reproducible with AEcroscopy.
 The works span a range of topics including active learning, deep kernel learning, hypothesis-driven experimentation, agentic AI, and high-throughput characterization of ferroelectric and perovskite materials.

 ## 2026